antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

 ### Static Typing in Python

-In the recent years, static typing and type checkers have become more and more poupular in the Python community.
+In the recent years, static typing and type checkers have become more and more popular in the Python community.
 Let's be clear: I think that **given the constraints**, the Python typing story is good enough and well designed.
 I wouldn't be able to do it better.
-But still, Python is not a language designed for static typing and, in absolute terms, the currenty situation leaves a lot to be desired.
+But still, Python is not a language designed for static typing and, in absolute terms, the current situation leaves a lot to be desired.

 The static-vs-dynamic typing debate has been going on for decades.
 Let's try to examine the typical pros&cons of each.